franferri/start_a_kata/README.md

 If you are using an IDE, **dont' load the base folder of the repo**, but instead the inner project folders, like the following examples.

-Java
-* In Eclipse use File->Import->Existent Maven Project, then select the folder "example-kata-using-java" for example
+* **Eclipse** use File->Import->Existent Maven Project, then select the folder "example-kata-using-java" for example

-Java and/or Kotlin
-* In IntelliJ, just open the folder: "example-kata-using-java" or "example-kata-using-java-and-kotlin"
+* **IntelliJ**, just open the folder: "example-kata-using-java" or "example-kata-using-java-and-kotlin"

-Python
-* In PyCharm, just open the folder: "example-kata-using-python3"
-* Open settings, Project interpreter, Add new, Mark Inherid global site-packages, and save
-* Edit run configurations, Working Dir, remove the ending "/tests" save and Run.
+* **PyCharm**, just open the folder: "example-kata-using-python3" ** Open settings, Project interpreter, Add new, Mark Inherid global site-packages, and save ** Edit run configurations, Working Dir, remove the ending "/tests" save and Run.

 ### Run the example tests